billimek/k8s-gitops-sandbox/setup/README.md

 * MAC address is hard-coded so that the dhcp server will assign the appropriate IP address
 * GPU passthrough (`--hostpci0`) is enabled for the Intel GVT-g device
+  * Because I will probably forget this, the `i915-GVTg_V5_1` mdev device is possible to use only because the BIOS setting for the GPU memory were increased from the default value to the max value.
+  * The benefit of using a 'larger' (smaller suffix number) mdev device is that it has more memory/compute capacity than the smaller mdev devices and will improve transocindg performance.
+See [here](https://blog.ktz.me/why-i-stopped-using-intel-gvt-g-on-proxmox/) and [here](https://github.com/intel/gvt-linux/wiki/GVTg_Setup_Guide#53-create-vgpu-kvmgt-only) for more information
 * additional scsi disk (`/dev/disk/by-id/wwn-0x5002538c000fc6fd`) is added for the ceph OSD

 ```shell